SpinlockLabs/github.dart/CONTRIBUTING.md

 ## Becoming a Committer

 If you get on IRC and ask us, we can review your work and add you as a committer if we think you should have it.

+## Releasing & Publishing

+This repo is now configured to release after every PR merge.
+This means a couple things for PRs that are put up:

+1. A semver label is required.
+A github check will remind you that you need one.
+Reviewers should check that it is correct.
+2. There is no need to modify the version in the pubspec.yaml in your PRs.
+The tooling will update the version according to the semver label applied to your PR.
+3. Same thing for the CHANGELOG.md.
+Tooling will update it automatically after merge.
+4. A github release will be created and published ot pub.dev for you.